Your Design Decisions

 Hokodo encourages buyers to pay Statements rather than the individual invoices.
 That way, buyers need only to reconcile one bank statement line with one Hokodo Statement.
 The alternative would be to reconcile many bank line items with many invoices.
 We provide tools so that buyers can reconcile the Statement contents against their systems.

-Large volume Buyers are more at risk of reaching their Hokodo Credit Limit.
-Billing Accounts determine the due date of payments for orders, such that terms don't need to be selected by the buyer on an order-by-order basis.
-If a Buyer is often reaching their credit limit whilst on a Billing Account with a monthly period, it probably makes sense for them to move onto fortnightly terms in order to keep them within their credit limit.
+- If a Buyer is often reaching their credit limit whilst on a Billing Account with a monthly period, move the Buyer onto fortnightly terms in order to keep them within their credit limit.

 It is possible to provide an email address in the Billing Account to whom the Statements will be sent.
-This is useful if the person who makes payments and should recieve the Statements is a different user to the user placing orders.
+This is useful if the person who makes payments and should receive the Statements is a different user to the user placing orders.

 Learn more about how to set up Billing Accounts here.